wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/list-functions.md

 ## max

 Returns the largest element in the list of integers.
-If the list is empty, returns error.
+Fails if the list is empty.

 ``` ride
 max(List[Int]): Int